-Curtis Brown Creative has partnered with top London chartered accountancy firm HW Fisher to provide a new writing bursary for our three-month London course in London.
-One talented writer of limited financial means will receive a fully paid place on one of our three month courses in London.
+Curtis Brown Creative has partnered with top London chartered accountancy firm HW Fisher to provide a writing bursary for our three-month novel-writing course in London.
+One talented writer of limited financial means will receive a fully paid place on our three-month course in London with Charlotte Mendelson.

 Curtis Brown Creative is committed to finding talented writers and helping them to get the best out of their novels.
 We are keen to promote diversity in our student groups and to find a writer through this scholarship program who we might not otherwise have heard from.
 If you have the desire to write, a great idea and a compelling voice, and if you’re without the financial means to attend a Curtis Brown Creative course, this scholarship opportunity is for you.